gbuesing/turbochat/slides.md

 * Web app can send messages to the native app via Javascript
 * Native app can call Javascript functions in the web app
+* Native app can intercept link clicks and handle as desired

 ---